Asker Municipality (1838–2020): Politics

 Asker is politically dominated by the conservatives, and the mayor is Lene Conradi who represents the Conservative Party of Norway (Høyre).

 Church

 Asker Church (Asker Kirke) is located not far from Skaugum in Asker.
-The neo-Gothic red brick church was built during 1879 based upon designs by architect Jacob Wilhelm Nordan.
+The neo-Gothic red brick church was built in 1879 based upon designs by architect Jacob Wilhelm Nordan.
 The church renovation in 1930 was led by the architects Gudolf Blakstad and Herman Munthe-Kaas.
 Architect Arnstein Arneberg was in charge of the renovation in the 1950s.
-The church was the sight of the wedding of Princess Ragnhild and Erling Lorentzen in 1953.
+The church was the site of the wedding of Princess Ragnhild and Erling Lorentzen in 1953.
 The statue of Crown Princess Märtha in front of the church was designed by sculptor Dyre Vaa in 1957.